-Call me strange if you want to, or a hopeless romantic, but I truly believe in the power of love (including self-love) in bringing about happiness and in helping us to achieve our greatest dreams.
-Actually, psychological research seems to support my views as quite a lot has been written to sustain the idea that love and positive relationships not only make us happier, but they also keep us healthier and help us to be more successful in our lives.
+Call me strange, or a hopeless romantic, but I truly believe in the power of love (including self-love) in bringing about happiness and in helping us to achieve our greatest dreams.
+Psychological research, in fact, supports my views and quite a lot has been written to sustain the idea that love and positive relationships not only make us happier, but they also keep us healthier and help us to be more successful in our lives.
 So I’m trying to do my little part to add more happiness and self-actualization to this world.

-Take it from me as I’m a brilliant example of this.
 Some years ago, I made a move in my life which turned out to be the bravest and most risky thing I’ve done in many years (including the time when I decided to move to Europe to pursue my MBA rather than staying in the US close to family and friends): I left my husband.
-It took me years of an unhappy marriage to decide that we were never going to be that example of a great relationship that my parents and other friends and family members were, and that I believed I deserved to find.
+It took me years of an unhappy marriage to decide that we were never going to be that example of a great relationship that my parents and other friends and family members I knew seemed to have, and that I believed I deserved to find.

-So, I picked myself up off the floor and started to do everything I could to reach the life that I wanted to live.
-I began taking courses in topics that I thought could help me reach the career that I wanted (I took lot’s of courses!), and I began reading books that taught me how to find my way back to me.
+So, I picked myself up and started to do everything I could to reach the life that I wanted to live.
+I began taking courses in topics that I thought could help me to reach the career that I wanted (I took a lot of courses!), and I began reading books that taught me how to find my way back to me.
 I read most of the dating books out there and most of the creating your life books out there too.
-And that’s what helped me realise that all of the books had something in common: there was a formula to success that they all shared.
+And that’s what helped me to understand that all of the books had something in common: there was a formula to success that they all shared.

 So I knew that to change my life, I simply had to change my mind!

 The only way to achieve the life that I wanted to have was to think differently and then to act differently to back my thoughts up with purposeful action.